 Age was a significant predictor of an increase in BMI and WC.
 Furthermore, age, BMI and WC were significant predic- tors of SBP and DBP.
 This is consistent with previous litera- ture which indicated that age, BMI and WC were significant catalysts for the development of major CAD risk factors, par- ticularly hypertension (Choi et al., 2016a; Choi et al., 2016b; Damacena et al., 2020; Jang et al., 2020; Soteriades et al., 1997; Soteriades et al., 2003).
 Interestingly, age was the high- est predictor of CAD risk in the current study, followed by WC and BMI.
 This is supported by previous literature, which con- sistently reported that increasing age was the most important determinant in the development of CAD, followed by BMI and WC (Choi et al., 2016a; Choi et al., 2016b; Choi et al., 2016c; Damacena et al., 2020; Lee & Kim, 2017; Smith et al., 2013; Soteriades et al., 2003).
 Dyslipidemia was the most preva- lent CAD risk factor in firefighters, yet, was not predicted by age, BMI or WC.
 Firefighters’ diets appear to be the most sig- nificant cause of dyslipidemia (de Ridder et al., 2017; Liska et al., 2016; Sanders et al., 2016).

 In male firefighters, age was a significant predictor of BMI and WC, and age, BMI and WC were significant predictors of SBP and DBP.
 In female firefighters, age was a significant predictor of BMI and WC, and age, BMI and WC were sig- nificant predictors of DBP.
-Philippe Gendron et al. (2018a) reported that, in male firefighters, BMI was significantly dif- ferent between the group that presented with no CAD risk fac- tors compared to the group with one or more risk factors.
+Philippe Gendron et al. (2018a) reported that in male firefighters, BMI was significantly dif- ferent between the group that presented with no CAD risk fac- tors compared to the group with one or more risk factors.
 Choi et al. (2016c) reported that in both male and female firefighters, age was significantly correlated with BMI and WC in firefighters.
 Li et al. (2017) reported that, among male and female firefighters, age and obesity were significantly associated with metabolic syndrome.
 Smith et al. (2020) reported a similar result, where BMI significantly increased as firefighters aged.

 In firefighters of mixed ethnicity, age, BMI and WC were sig- nificant predictors of SBP, DBP and NFBG, and age and WC were significant predictors of SBP in Black firefight- ers.
 In White firefighters, BMI was a significant predictor of SBP.
 In all ethnic groups, age was a significant predictor of BMI and WC.
 Previous literature indicated that all eth- nicities were prone to developing CAD with increasing age, BMI and WC.
 Age was significantly related to obesity across all ethnic groups of firefighters (Choi et al., 2016a; Choi et al., 2016c; Damacena et al., 2020; Poston et al., 2015), which corresponds to the results in the present study.